Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Introduction

-Assuming a similar idea as compact blocks, \cite{xthinblock, graphene} improved the block propagation efficiency using a Bloom filter and Invertible Bloom lookup tables (IBLT) for quick detection of the missing transactions in the compressed blocks.
+Assuming a similar idea as compact blocks, \cite{xthinblock, graphene} improved the block propagation efficiency using a Bloom Filter and Invertible Bloom Lookup Tables (IBLT) for quick detection of the missing transactions in the compressed blocks.
 However, the block size still increases with the number of transaction hashes in these schemes, and nodes still need extra time to synchronize missing transactions in the block.
-In conclusion, compact blocks may alleviate the block propagation problem under certain conditions, they fall short in other situations and its TPS scalability is limited. .
+In conclusion, compact blocks may alleviate the block propagation problem under certain conditions, but they fall short in other situations and their TPS scalability is limited.

-Another way to speed up block propagation is to reduce block validation time.
-As pointed out in \cite{theoreticalBitcoin}, block validation time cannot be neglected and is the bottleneck of block propagation for large block size.
+Besides, another way to speed up block propagation is to reduce block validation time.
+As pointed out in \cite{theoreticalBitcoin}, block validation time cannot be neglected and is the bottleneck of block propagation for large block sizes.
 To shorten block validation time, \cite{reducingfork} proposed to probabilistically validate received new blocks.
-Not validating all blocks, however, may compromise security.
-Furthermore, selective block validation still does not solve the aforementioned missing transaction issue when there are missing transactions in blocks that are chosen for validation.
+Not validating all blocks, however, may compromise securities.
+Also, selective block validation still does not solve the aforementioned missing transaction issue.

 This work puts forth a novel bodyless block propagation (BBP) scheme for Ethereum-like blockchains.
-BBP nails block propagation time to a constant level that does not increase with the number of transactions in a block, thereby allowing many transactions in block.
-In particular, BBP can reduce both block transmission and validation times.
-The key is that BBP only propagates the block header, ridding the dependence of block propagation speed on the number of transactions in the block body.
-A block can then pack a large number of transactions in the unpropagated block body to boost TPS.
+BBP nails block propagation time to a constant level that does not increase with the number of transactions in a block, thereby allowing many transactions in a block.
+The key is that BBP only propagates the blockheader, ridding the dependence of block propagation speed on the number of transactions in the blockbody.
+A block can then pack any number of transactions in the unpropagated blockbody to boost TPS.
+As shown in our analysis, any blockchain system, with a blockbody proportional to the number of transactions, can only achieve scalability of $ O(1/log(N))$ ($N$ is the number of nodes in the network), while our BBP can achieve the scalability upper bound of $O (1)$.